coimbrastudios/framework/README.md

     - `GUIContentPool`: clears the `GUIContet`.
     - `HashSetPool`: : clears the `HashSet`.
     - `ListPool`: clears the `List`.
-    - `ManagedPool`: allows custom clearing through the `ISharedManagedPoolHandler` interface, while also deleting `IDisposable` and `UnityEngine.Object` instances correctly.
+    - `ManagedPool`: allows custom clearing through the `ISharedManagedPoolHandler` interface.
     - `QueuePool`: clears the `Queue`.
     - `StackPool`: clears the `Stack`.
     - `StringBuilderPool`: clears the `StringBuilder`.